peterger8y/Covid-info/README.md

 Note about the csvs:

-You may have to load the csv's into the datasets by adjusting the string within the pd.read_csv function.
+You will need to load the csvs into the datasets for two of the ipynb:  by adjusting the string within the pd.read_csv function.
 Formated files for mask mandates coming from masks4all.co.

 finalizederest.csv is a file compiling information from the Census Bureau 2010 census on Land area, 2019 population estimates, and age demographic estimates.